 Mr Burney is the chief executive of Taverners Group.
 He has over 20 years' experience as an accountant and investment manager previously having worked for BDO Chartered Accountants, Brierley Investments Limited and Guinness Peat Group.

-Mr Burney is chairman of Oncard International Limited and a director of Ruralco Holdings Limited.
+Mr Burney is on the board of Oncard International Limited.

 Mr Burney was appointed as a director of Qube on 9 September 2011.